Reece Lyne

-Reece Lyne (born 2 December 1992) is an English rugby league footballer who plays as a for Doncaster RLFC in the Championship and England at international level.
+Reece Lyne (born 2 December 1992) is an English rugby league footballer who plays as a for Doncaster in the Championship and England at international level.

 He has previously played for Wakefield Trinity and Hull F.C. in the Super League, and played on the earlier in his career.

 Background

 Lyne was born in Kingston upon Hull, Humberside, England.
 He is of Jamaican descent.

 Early years

 He attended David Lister School from 2004 to 2009, and also played for Ideal Isberg Rugby Club during his childhood years.

 Playing career

 Hull FC

 Lyne started his playing career in 2010 at Hull F.C.

 Wakefield Trinity

 At the end of the 2012 season he signed a three-year deal with Wakefield Trinity.

 Having made his 100th appearance for the club at home to his old club Hull F.C., he wore the number four shirt for the 2017 season.
 Lyne played 15 games for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.
 During his 10 seasons with Wakefield he made 233 appearances and scored 64 tries.